-We are aware of some limitations when imaging the Microsoft Surface Pro tablet and are working on resolving them.
+This article lists some of the known limitations when imaging the Microsoft Surface Pro tablet and provides some guidance on resolving them.

 The following problems have been observed during cloning attempts: